et22/elife-llm-reviewer/README.md

 Plots can be generated with the jupyter notebook `plot_elife_reviews.ipynb`.
 ### Acknowledgements
 AI Scientist code is copied/adapted from [here](https://github.com/SakanaAI/AI-Scientist).
 ChatGPT was used to generate a large chunk of the code for fetching and parsing eLife XML.

+The one-shot example paper is an eLife publication by Perkins et al. distributed under the [Creative Commons license](https://creativecommons.org/licenses/by/4.0/).